MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 ## Step-by-step guide

-Follow the [step-by-step guide](../sbs-teams-app-test-tool.yml) to create an AI chat bot using Teams App Test Tool.
+Follow the [step-by-step guide](../sbs-teams-app-test-tool.yml) to debug an AI chat bot using Teams App Test Tool.

 ## See also